RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_bil.md

 Loading and Saving the Settings
 In this chapter we will learn how to implement the class that is actually responsible for physically storing the settings and for loading the plug-in settings into the plug-in UI.
 The physical storing occurs in an *.sdlproj or in an *.sdltpl file, which are both XML compliant.

-*.sdlproj files are automatically created for each document that is opened for translation/editing in SDL Trados Studio 2017 or for each project that is created in the application.
+*.sdlproj files are automatically created for each document that is opened for translation/editing in <Var:ProductName> or for each project that is created in the application.
 These files contain project-specific information such as the translation memories/termbases used for a project as well as any project-specific settings, which can also include plug-in settings.
 An *.sdltpl file is a project template, which users can create to streamline project creation.

 The settings bundle stored in an *.sdlproj file as used by our implementation would look, for example, as shown below: